 The Right Tools for the Job

-A qualified and licensed residential electrician has all the tools to do the work perfectly.
+A qualified and licensed residential electrician has all the equipment to do the work perfectly.
 These include voltage testers, wire strippers, wire cutters, and electrical tapes.
 These are tools you may not have, which puts you at risk of harm if you handle the project alone.

 Someone with years of training and experience knows which tools to use for which job.
 They also know what problems to expect, how to diagnose them, and how to fix them.
 You can rely on their expertise to ensure you get top-notch services.

-Hauser Contractors hosts highly trained and skilled residential electricians serving residents throughout Delaware and Chester Counties.
+Hauser Contractors hosts highly trained and skilled residential electricians serving residents throughout the Philadelphia area.
 We can handle any electrical repair, maintenance, or installation project in your home, whether big or small.
-Whether replacing a light switch or installing a new conditioning unit, we will ensure the job is done right.
-Call us at (610) 510-6020 to start your free estimate or schedule a consultation.